DongSooMikeSeo/kingCounty2019Analysis/README.md

 **See my live web map [here.](https://dongsoomikeseo.github.io/kingCounty2019Analysis/)**

-**Snapshot of Folium Map.** You can see there is a cluster of precincts with diverging votting in South King County.
+**Snapshot of Folium Map.** You can see there is a cluster of precincts with diverging voting in South King County.

 ![App Screenshot](https://i.ibb.co/h8hNSjh/picture444.png)